 But for me, the only thing mattered that day was reaching Tehri before 6pm, which I eventually did at around 6:10 pm.
 Much to my relief, the rain had died down to a drizzle in just a while.

-This was an absolute driver paradise out here.
-On my left was pure whiteness deep from valley to the sky and beyond, it was a screen of cloud painted with the silhouette of trees.
-At the front was pure black road duly washed ready to be driven on.
+This was an absolute driver paradise, on my left was pure whiteness deep from valley to the sky and beyond, it was a screen of cloud painted with the silhouette of trees.
+At the front was pure black road duly washed ready to be driven on?
 Well decorated with yellow reflective paint lines on both sides.
 On the right again mostly in fog were impressions of boulders and hills along with trees.

 Upon enquiry with the locals, I came to learn that Mussoorie had sparse rainfall that too later in the day unfortunately for me that keeps my place with fog under question mark, but I was also told by a bystander that it is not raining there right now, his live update was the cause of an active phone conversation with his relative in Mussoorie, being gentle helpful fellow he was he had enquired this for me, I looked up to him smiled and thanked him for he had just made the choice easier for me.

 But before I proceeded I had to clear my conscience, I rang my roomies to be at Tehri to deliver them a change of plans talk.
-However, I couldn’t get through the brilliant wireless network in the area.
-With excitement of a kid with a fresh issue of ‘Crookbond comics,’ I decided to take the chance of my otherwise very exciting life ;)
+However, I could not get through the brilliant wireless network in the area.
+With excitement of a kid with a fresh issue of ‘Crookbond comics,’ I decided to take the chance of my otherwise very exciting life 😉

 I left Tehri mentally apologizing to the roomies, I knew this chance won’t come again, driving alone in this weather with a road which is to be devoid of traffic, weather chilly and wet enough to bring elements of challenge, to keep the tempo paced enough was the atmospheric light dimming with each passing moment and of course to bring another dimension to adventure a was big question mark on ‘the fog’, little did I knew I was right on all counts ;-).

-As soon as I got out of Tehri, there was a certain eeriness in the weather as expected not a single soul was to be seen, all kuccha/pucca houses that appeared occasionally in the scene appeared shut, so unless I am in a chit-chat mood I won’t be knocking on them, not today not even to sit out in open for absolute cracker of our Indian tea for tea in such a weather begs you to be sipped, for it will give you nice aroma and will make you feel fuzzy, warmer and content, this experience could I imagine give a tea loving Englishman a deep heartfelt jealousy.
+As soon as I got out of Tehri, there was a certain eeriness in the weather as expected not a single soul was to be seen, all kuccha/pucca houses that appeared occasionally in the scene appeared shut, so unless I am in a chit-chat mood I won’t be knocking on them, not today not even to sit out in open for absolute cracker of our Indian tea, for tea in such a weather begs you to be sipped, for it will give you nice aroma and will make you feel fuzzy, warmer and content.

 Chamba and Beyond

-“I was driving slower than expected at a 20-25 Kmph, my adversary which only existed in the rainy season have started to dictate terms.”
+“I was driving slower than expected at a 20-25 kph, my adversary which only existed in the rainy season have started to dictate terms.”

 It have to be said that when you are waiting for time to pass, it makes you really wait for it.

 All that commotion had made me more aware and deep respect for nature now began to root in.
-Keeping a close look at both watch and the speedometer tells me that it was close to 7:30 and 10-15 Kmph.
-I might have endured 10-15 odd kms since Chamba and this was one of the quietest and loneliest stretch today.
+Keeping a close look at both watch and the speedometer tells me that it was close to 7:30 and 10-15 kph.
+I might have endured 10-15 odd kms since Chamba and this was one of the quietest and loneliest stretches today.

-The scatter of your own light becomes blinding more than the fog itself but ‘marta kiya na karta’ reluctantly I switched to full beam, I still have to cross 10 odd kms to reach the safe place Dhanaulti in this state.
+The scatter of your own light becomes blinding more than the fog itself I reluctantly switched to full beam, I still have to cross 10 odd kms to reach the safe place Dhanaulti in this state.